Build notes

 The walker logic lives in src/hero/sceneTable.ts as a flat SEGMENTS table.
 Each row is a timed span with a relative weight, start/end stage values, and an easing function.
 The prefix-sum of the weights reproduces the original breakpoints exactly.
 Adding a beat means adding a row; the engine never changes.

-Nine GLSL files in src/hero/shaders/.
+Nine GLSL programs from src/hero/shaders/.
 Each panel below pins the engine to the stage that best showcases the shader, with the actual source toggleable underneath.
 The canvases are independent createScene instances mounted on intersection — the engine chunk only downloads when the figure scrolls into view.

 Performance budgets